-I’ve seen some sh*t out there, including people rubbing shortening on their genitals along with cooking oil, olive oil, and, of course, coconut oil.
+I’ve seen some sh*t out there, including people rubbing their genitals with cooking oil, olive oil, and, of course, coconut oil.

 Can You Use Coconut Oil As Lube?

-It is also a great moisturizer for the body, however, it is best that you stay away from resorting to coconut oil as a face moisturizer as it is known to clog pores and thus cause acne.
+It is also a great moisturizer for the body; however, you should avoid resorting to coconut oil as a face moisturizer as it is known to clog pores and thus cause acne.

 Is Coconut Oil Safe For Your Vagina?

 Coconut oil is safe for your vagina; however, you obviously have to have the common sense of washing it off after your playtime.

 Behind every healthy vagina is a healthy “community” of hard-working bacteria called the vaginal flora.
 Similar to gut bacteria, the microbes in our vaginas can keep us healthy, or make us sick.

 Now, anything that has the ability to affect your flora could disrupt your vagina’s natural balance, including antibiotics, chemical preservatives, raging hormones, unfamiliar bacteria on shared adult toys or a new partner’s skin, yeast overgrowth, etc.

 That said, the internet is literally overflowing with articles warning against using coconut oil on and in your genitals.